MeetMichaelNolan/freeCodeCamp-form/README.md

 # freeCodeCamp-form
 This is a freeCodeCamp review form I based off one of their ones.
+I'm really enjoying making these because it really helps to practice what I'm learning to get a better understanding of how things work.
+Summer semester started yesterday (5.16.22) and will be learning JavaScript.
+Excited to see how I can implement that into new web applications in the future.
+Made this morning of 5.17.22, finished 10.40 AM.